couchbase/query/README.md

 ## Goals

-The goals of this DP4 implementation are:
+The goals of this implementation are:

-* Language completeness for GA (as opposed to system and operational completeness)
+* Language completeness for GA

 * GA code base